bvweerd/dynamic_energy_contract_calculator/README.md

 If your price sensors already provide prices **including** VAT, set `vat_percentage` to `0` to avoid double counting.

+### Configuration parameters

+All of the parameters above can be changed later from the integration's options flow.
+You can also modify the list of energy sensors or change the selected price sensor at any time via **Settings → Devices & Services**.

 ## How Calculations Work

 For every update of an energy sensor the integration calculates the consumed or